Terms & conditions

 10.2 STG will promptly notify the Customer if a Force Majeure Event arises and during the period in which STG is prevented from performing the Contract the Customer will be entitled after giving STG written notice of its intention to do so to purchase products elsewhere at its own cost and risk and STG shall not be obliged to make up deficiencies which arise as a result.

 10.3 If a Force Majeure Event exceeds one month STG may cancel the Contract without liability.

-11.1 Either party may terminate the Contract immediately by written notice to the other if the other party:
+11.1 Either party may terminate the Contract immediately by written notice to the other at any time giving written notice using a timescale defined in an accepted proposal or statement of work or if the other party:

 11.1.1 commits any material breach of any of the provisions of this Agreement and, in the case of a breach capable of remedy, fails to remedy that breach within 30 days after receipt of a written notice giving particulars of the breach and requiring it to be remedied;

 11.1.2 has a receiver, administrative receiver or administrator appointed over all or any of its assets or undertaking or, except for the purposes of a solvent amalgamation or reconstruction, enters into liquidation, enters into any composition or arrangement with or for the benefit of its creditors or enters into any similar or analogous arrangement existing under the law of any country or ceases to carry on business.

 11.2 The termination of the Contract, by either party in accordance with this clause 11 will be without prejudice to any other rights or remedies of that party accrued prior to termination.

 11.3 On termination of the Contract for any reason the Customer will immediately pay to STG any Fees or other amounts due under the Contract.